MarekPesta/PPP_2D_GAME/README.md

 There are three types of guns and six gun levels.
 To change type of weapon or upgrade it player have to collect "universal" gun booster or a gun booster which type is consistent with type of gun which is currently used.

+Player can shoot using mouse buttons or with spacekey.

 #### Gun Levels

 * Level 1